yulei-298/hello-world/README.md

 int main(){

-  cout<<"i am try to practice this branch!"
+  cout<<"i am try to practice this main"
 }